Wilson Hill Wildlife Management Area

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Wilson Hill Wildlife Management Area (WMA) is an open water wetland adjacent to the St. Lawrence River.
-This 3,434-acre area consists of several large open water pools of approximately 1,800 acres bordered by cattail, shrub swamp, forest, and meadows.
+Wilson Hill Wildlife Management Area (WMA) The primary purposes of the Wilson Hill WMA is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+This WMA is an open water wetland adjacent to the St. Lawrence River.
+Wilson Hill WMA is a 3,434-acre area consists of several large open water pools of approximately 1,800 acres bordered by cattail, shrub swamp, forest, and meadows.
 Being in close proximity to the St. Lawrence River, the area is ideal for nesting and migrating waterfowl.
 It is not uncommon to find 15 to 20 different species of waterfowl on the area during the spring and fall migrations.
 The shallow impoundments of the area provide habitat for dabbling ducks, diving ducks, and geese.
 In addition to waterfowl, there are raptors and the emergent marsh supports an abundance of wetland furbearers.

 Hunting and Trapping